01 Getting Started

 Screenshot of the Salesforce Integration window showing the configured push actions

-9. Under mapping, use the Filter to show only the Mapped fields.
+9. Use the Filter to show only the Mapped fields under mapping.

 Screenshot of the Map Salesforce Fields window showing the Mapping tab